wandss/FileNetPEAPI/README.md

 #### Version 1.3.1:
 - When starting a workflow, now the **"startWorkflow()"** method will raise an exception for errors or return the number for the started Workflow **(Work Object Number - WobNum)**

+#### Version 1.3.2:
+- Added Python 3 compatibility.
+- When updating a step, now is also possible to pass a step object.
+Before each new updated propertie should be handled.
+- When calling "```python getTasks()```" method, now its possible to inform the max amount of items to be returned.
+- Create a method to retrieve a task by passing the *"Work Object Number"*